smaffulli/blog/_posts/2019-09-25-requests-and-limits.md

   - Kubecost
 ---

-# A Practical Guide to Setting Kubernetes Requests and Limits

 Setting Kubernetes requests and limits effectively has a major impact on application performance, stability, and cost.
 And yet working with many teams over the past year has shown us that determining the right values for these parameters is hard.
 For this reason, we have created this short guide and are launching a new product to help teams more accurately set Kubernetes requests and limits for their applications.